namnkahn1607/alder_lake/src/designpatterns/strategy/docs/pros-cons.md

 ### Advantages
 ⚡ **Dynamic Altering**.
 Be able to switch algorithms at runtime.
-👀 **Seperation of Concern**.
-Isolate implementation details of the algorithm from the code that use it.
+👀 **Decoupling**.
+Isolate implementation details of the algorithm from the code that use it, making it easier to understand, test and debug independently.
 🌈 **Composition over Inheritance**. _Composition_ is way more flexible and less error-prone than _Inheritance_.
 🧩 **Open/Close Principle**.
 Introduce new _Strategy_ without breaking the Context.